(Pocket-lint) - Apple introduces a major software update every year. For 2021, the software update is iOS 15.

 Here are all the features Apple announced that are coming to iOS 15.

-FaceTime is getting some big improvements with iOS 15.
-Apple's Spatial Audio is coming to the iOS video messaging service, with the aim to make calls more natural.
+FaceTime gets some big improvements with iOS 15.
+Apple's Spatial Audio has been added the iOS video messaging service, with the aim to make calls more natural.

 There are also a couple of other new features to help make calls better, including Voice Isolation that will block out the ambient noise to place more focus on your voice, offering clearer audio, and Wide Spectrum, which includes the ambient noise.
-You will be able to switch between the two at the tap of a button.
+You can switch between the two at the tap of a button.

-There will also be a feature called SharePlay that will enable users to share experiences, such as listening to Songs together through Apple Music, watching a TV show or movie in sync or sharing their screens to see apps together.
+There will also be a feature called SharePlay that will enable users to share experiences, such as listening to songs together through Apple Music, watching a TV show or movie in sync or sharing their screens to see apps together.
+This isn't available at launch though.

-Additionally, iOS 15 will bring live-streaming locations for family and friends that share their location with each other.
+Additionally, iOS 15 brings live-streaming locations for family and friends that share their location with each other.

-For Translate, iOS 15 will bring a Live Translate feature, enabling conversation to flow between two languages.
-The software will also bring systemwide translation to text anywhere on iPhone.
+For Translate, iOS 15 brings a Live Translate feature, enabling conversation to flow between two languages.
+The software also brings systemwide translation to text anywhere on iPhone.

 A new feature for iOS 15 called Focus has been designed to reduce distraction by filtering notifications and apps based on what you tell your iPhone you are focusing on.
 There are four standard options: Do Not Disturb, Personal, Work and Sleep.